TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

 ---

-*What started as solving my own markdown to-do list frustrations evolved into a deeper exploration of how humans and AI can collaborate effectively on task management, with each party interacting through their preferred interface while working with the same underlying data.*
+*What started as solving my own markdown to-do list frustrations evolved into a deeper exploration of how people and AI can collaborate effectively on task management, with each party interacting through their preferred interface while working with the same underlying data.*